Al-Mu'tazz: Caliphate

-Although he was placed upon the throne by the Turks, al-Mu'tazz proved a capable ruler, and determined to restore the authority and independence of his office.
+Although he was placed on the throne by the Turks, al-Mu'tazz proved a capable ruler and was determined to restore the authority and independence of his office.
 He appointed as his vizier Ahmad ibn Isra'il, who had formerly served as his secretary during al-Mutawakkil's reign.
 Al-Mu'tazz moved quickly to sideline any potential rivals.
 Thus, despite his pledge of safety to al-Musta'in, in October/November 866 al-Mu'tazz had his predecessor assassinated at al-Katul in Samarra.
 In the same way he had his younger brother al-Mu'ayyad executed, even after forcing him to again renounce his rights to succession.
-Finally, Abu Ahmad, although initially welcomed with much honour by the Caliph for his role in winning the civil war, was also imprisoned along with al-Mu'ayyad.
-However, his support among the military saved his life.
-He was eventually released and sent to Basra, before being allowed to settle in Baghdad.
+Finally, Abu Ahmad, although initially welcomed with much honor by the Caliph for his role in winning the civil war, was also imprisoned along with al-Mu'ayyad.
+However, his support from the military saved his life.
+He was eventually released and sent to Basra before being allowed to settle in Baghdad.
 The Caliph then targeted the powerful Turkish commanders Wasif al-Turki and Bugha al-Saghir.
 The first move against them in late 866 failed due to the opposition of the army, and the two men were restored to their posts.
 In the next year, however, Wasif was killed by Turkish troops that had mutinied demanding the payment of their arrears, while Bugha was imprisoned and executed on the Caliph's orders in 868.
 Another powerful Turkish commander, Musa ibn Bugha al-Kabir, was effectively exiled to Hamadan at the same time.

 Despite these successes, the Caliph could not overcome the main problem of the period: a shortage of revenue with which to pay the troops.
 The financial straits of the Caliphate had become evident already at his accession—the customary accession donative of ten months' pay for the troops had to be reduced to two for lack of funds—and had helped bring down the regime of al-Musta'in in Baghdad.
 The civil war and the ensuing general anarchy only worsened the situation, as revenue stopped coming in even from the environs of Baghdad, let alone more remote provinces.
-As a result, al-Mu'tazz refused to honour his agreement with Ibn Tahir in Baghdad, leaving him to provide for his own supporters; this led to unrest in the city and the rapid decline of Tahirid authority.
+As a result, al-Mu'tazz refused to honor his agreement with Ibn Tahir in Baghdad, leaving him to provide for his own supporters; this led to unrest in the city and the rapid decline of Tahirid authority.
 The turmoil in Baghdad was worsened by al-Mu'tazz, who in 869 dismissed Ibn Tahir's brother and successor Ubaydallah, and replaced him with his far less capable brother Sulayman.
-In the event, this only served to deprive the Caliph of a useful counterweight against the Samarra soldiery, and allowed the Turks to regain their former power.
+In the event, this only served to deprive the Caliph of a useful counterweight against the Samarra soldiery and allowed the Turks to regain their former power.